iwearthecrowns/emailnewsletter/README.md

 How do I stage something?
 Holy shit- I did it

-Steps:
+STEPS:
-1- Save code (CTRL-S in the coding workspace) git add, [space], first letter of file name, [TAB]-> autofills name 2- git commit -m "what did you do in the current version" --> saves to local repo (directory) files in red- changes, not staged (need to add)
+1- Save code (CTRL-S in the coding workspace)
+2- git add, [space], first letter of file name, [TAB]-> autofills filename 3- git commit -m "what did you do in the current version" --> saves to local repo (directory)
-3- git status
+4- git status
-files in green- staged, and ready to commit
+files in green- staged, and ready to commit files in red- changes exist, but have not been staged (need to add) 5- git push origin master- sends saved files to repo

-4- git push origin master- sends saved files to repo 5- go to github, refresh to check if file was uploaded to repo
+If you want to double check that it worked- go to the shared repo in github, refresh to check if file was uploaded